anunna/blackarch-wiki/index.md

 While actively monitored by the team and community, for those that prefer a slightly slower means of support and community interaction, join our [BlackArch subreddit](https://reddit.com/r/OfficialBlackArchLinux).
 We also post project notices here.

-### BlackArch on Twitter
+### BlackArch on X

-For updates on the status of new ISO releases, tool additions and other announcements, follow us on [Twitter](https://twitter.com/BlackArchLinux).
+For updates on the status of new ISO releases, tool additions and other announcements, follow us on [X](https://X.com/BlackArchLinux).

 ### BlackArch on Github